Skip to main content

 A "Starlark module" is a different concept, representing a .bzl file we can load from.

 Introduced in Bazel 6.0, "bzlmod" is the package manager for Bazel modules.
-Read more in the documentation: https://bazel.build/build/bzlmod#modules
+It is semantically similar to numerous other dependency management systems, though extensive discussion went in to making it sufficiently generic.

 Exercise: bazel fetch